spf13/spf13-vim/README.md

 (load-theme 'solarized-dark t)
 ```

-P.S.
-Solarized is not available by default - you'll have to install it from MELPA first.
+**P.S.** Solarized is not available by default - you'll have to
+  install it from MELPA first (`M-x package-install RET
+  solarized-theme`).

 ### Personalizing